-During the persecution of the Christians by Caesar Decius in 250, young Paul fled to the Desert in Thebes by the Red Sea and learned to enjoy his solitary life “alone with God alone" so much, that he remained there for the rest of his life.
+During the persecution of the Christians by Caesar Decius in 250, young Paul fled to the Desert in Thebes by the Red Sea and learned to enjoy his solitary life “alone with God alone,” so much that he remained there for the rest of his life.
 He lived nearly ninety years in prayerful solitude, constant penance, and contemplation of God.
-Before he died he was discovered by St Anthony the Abbot who spread the news about his holiness.
+Then, before he died, he was discovered by St Anthony the Abbot, who spread the news about his holiness.

-It is believed that St Paul was kept alive by the fruit of a palm tree and by a raven which daily brought him a piece of bread.
-He died at the age of 113, at which time, as related by St Anthony, two lions dug a grave for him.
+It is believed that St Paul was kept alive by the fruit of a palm tree and by a raven which brought him a piece of bread daily.
+He died at the age of 113, when, as related by St Anthony, two lions dug a grave for him.

 This story is captured in the coat-of-arms of the Order, showing the palm tree, two lions and a raven.
 The Pauline Order chose St. Paul the First Hermit as its Patron and Patriarch and thus took the name “Order of St. Paul the First Hermit”.

-The feast of St. Paul is solemnly observed by the Order on January 15th.
+The Order solemnly observes the feast of St. Paul on January 15th.

-In a spirit of appreciation, the Pauline Fathers offer each year a novena of prayers in honour of St. Paul the Hermit for all their benefactors, friends and supporters.
+In a spirit of appreciation, the Pauline Fathers offer yearly a novena of prayers in honour of St. Paul the Hermit for all their benefactors, friends and supporters.

 - Information about the Order: The Order of Saint Paul the First Hermit

 God, you granted that Saint Paul, our Father,

 in ourselves a spirit of prayer and service,

 may come ever closer to you in love.